Developer(s) – Housemarque & Climax Studios

 Playing out very much like many classic arcade games synonymous with the first and second generation of gaming, this title is immensely enjoyable to play and again, moderately varied for an arcade game in this respect too.
-Aside from having to destroy everything in site, there are things such as the multiplier to think about to gain the highest score possible, as well as saving all the humans throughout each stage too.
+Aside from having to destroy everything in sight, there are things such as the multiplier to think about to gain the highest score possible, as well as saving all the humans throughout each stage too.
 At first, and to this day, I found it extremely humbling of Sony to take gaming back to basics with this title upon the release of the PlayStation 4.
 It showed that they weren’t deaf to gamer opinion, and they wanted to bring as much variety to the table as possible in order to appeal to as wide a range of gamers a possible.

 Controls – 10/10

-As another formula having been long-since perfected, and enough games in the genre to create an entire library out of, there would have been major problems if Housemarque couldn’t have gotten this right, and inevitable criticisms from old-school gamers and negative comparisons drawn between Resogun and every other classic arcade game in existence.
-Thankfully, however, Housemarque got it spot on, and there are no complications with the game’s control scheme.
+As another formula having been long-since perfected, and enough games in the genre to create an entire library out of, there would have been major problems if Housemarque couldn’t have gotten this right and inevitable criticisms from old-school gamers and negative comparisons drawn between Resogun and every other classic arcade game in existence.
+Thankfully, however, Housemarque got it spot-on, and there are no complications with the game’s control scheme.

 Originality – 6/10

 The game does have a little bit of flare about it, and it certainly can be differentiated from the majority of many AAA mainstream titles of today.
-However, compared to most games of it’s genre, there isn’t much to differentiate it from, and many similarities can be drawn between Resogun and the likes of Space Invaders, Galaxian, Bosconian, Galaga etc. But by no means does any of that render the game unplayable.
+However, compared to most games of its genre, there isn’t much to differentiate it from, and many similarities can be drawn between Resogun and the likes of Space Invaders, Galaxian, Bosconian, Galaga, etc. But by no means does any of that render the game unplayable.